 - Digital application: Apply online for insurance products with the company’s mobile-friendly app.
 Banner estimates that it takes 20 minutes or less to complete the digital application.
 Applying online allows for accelerated underwriting with quick approvals.

-- No-medical-exam options: Nearly 50% of Banner’s applicants purchase insurance without having to undergo a medical exam, if they are in good health.
-The company’s Lab Lift program gives some clients the opportunity to submit health records from their own doctor or have a paramedical exam instead of an in-person doctor’s exam.
+- No-medical-exam options: Banner Life does offer an accelerated underwriting program that may mean you don’t need to submit to a medical exam.
+If approved, your rates will not be higher than if you had a medical exam, which is something that makes the company stand out.
+The company’s Lab Lift program also gives some clients the opportunity to submit health records from their own doctor or have a paramedical exam instead of an in-person doctor’s exam.

-Banner Life Insurance gives precedent to its role as a corporate citizen, and the company supports several charitable endeavors:
+Banner Life Insurance gives precedence to its role as a corporate citizen, and the company supports several charitable endeavors:

 - Community awards: Employees may be nominated for company awards for volunteerism that are presented annually.